Reactivated provides you with an API to make working with Django and React easier.

 class Author(models.Model): name = models.CharField(max_length=100) age = models.IntegerField() class Book(models.Model): author = models.ForeignKey(Author) title = models.CharField(max_length=100)

-We can use Pick
+We can use Pick as follows:

 from reactivated import Pick, template from typing import Literal from . import models @template class BookDetail(NamedTuple): book: Pick[models.Book, Literal["name", "author.name", "author.age"]]

-To use a list of book instances, just wrap everything with List
+To use a list of book instances, just wrap everything with List from typing:

 @template class BookDetail(NamedTuple): book: Pick[models.Book, Literal["name", "author.name", "author.age"]] related_books: List[Pick[models.Book, Literal["name", "author.name", "author.age"]]]

 You'll notice we're repeating ourselves quite a bit.
-We can alias our Pick
+We can alias our Pick and reuse

 it: